coolya/some-modelix-samples/README.md

    </details>

-2. **API layer**: The `rest-api-model-server` provides an abstraction of the model from the previously started `model-server`, simply run (it will be a blocking call):
+2. **API layer**: The `rest-api-model-server` provides an abstraction of the model from the previously started `model-server`, simply run in a new terminal (it will be a blocking call):

    ```
    $ ./gradlew rest-api-model-server:quarkusDev